 On our road trip through Pennsylvania we discovered a National Park that we were totally…

-Oregon: Crater Lake National Park
+Oregon: Crater Lake National Park – famed for its deepl blue colour and water clarity

 Crater Lake is Oregon’s shimmering blue gem and its only National Park